cceyda/torchserve-dashboard/README.md

 torchserve-dashboard -- --config_path ./torchserve.properties --model_store ./model_store
 ```

 :exclamation: Keep in mind that If you change any of the `--config_path`,`--model_store`,`--metrics_location`,`--log_location` options while there is a torchserver already running before starting torch-dashboard they won't come into effect until you stop&start torchserve.
+These options are used instead of their respective environment variables `TS_CONFIG_FILE, METRICS_LOCATION, LOG_LOCATION`.

 OR
 ```bash